awsdocs/amazon-kendra-developer-guide/doc_source/API_ExperienceConfiguration.md

 Required: No

  ** UserIdentityConfiguration **   <a name="Kendra-Type-ExperienceConfiguration-UserIdentityConfiguration"></a>
-The AWS SSO field name that contains the identifiers of your users, such as their emails\.
+The IAM Identity Center field name that contains the identifiers of your users, such as their emails\.
 Type: [UserIdentityConfiguration](API_UserIdentityConfiguration.md) object
 Required: No